Themba101-tech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates an alias. a script that prints hello user.
+a script that creates an alias.

+a script that prints hello user.

 Add /action to the PATH.

-a script that counts the number of directories in the PATH.
+a script that counts the number of directories in the PATH. a script that lists environment variables.